buildbot/buildbot/master/docs/manual/cfg-properties.rst

 .. index:: single: Properties; slavename

-``slavename``
+``workername``
-    This is a string which identifies which buildslave the build is running on.
+    This is a string which identifies which worker the build is running on.

 .. index:: single: Properties; scheduler